Originally published on February 21, 2017 (minor revisions to images)

-Emic is a Belfast based artist known mainly for his murals dotted around Belfast, and for the keener eyed amongst us, his paste-ups.
-Belfast Beyond was lucky enough to catch up with him in his new East Belfast studio (in a shared space with a number of other Belfast creatives; Belfast Bankers) and find out a little bit more about his art, influences, and future projects.
+Emic is a Belfast based artist known mainly for his murals dotted around Belfast, and for the keener eyed amongst us, his paste-ups and stickers.
+Belfast Beyond was lucky enough to catch up with him in his new East Belfast studio (in a shared space with a number of other Belfast Creatives; Belfast Bankers) and find out a little bit more about his art, influences, and future projects.

 Will you introduce yourself?